UMaia-ES-23-24/project-tag3/README.md

 UResults

-## Vision Stament
+## Vision Statement

-For sport fans who need more information about their favorite team(s), Uresults is a Sports Aplication that has information about Sports and Esports unlike maisfutebol our product has Esports.
+For sport fans who need more information about their favorite team(s), Uresults is a Sports Aplication that has information about Physical Sports such as Football, Baseball, Basketball, Tennis, etc..
+And as innovation we have eSports the eletronic sports!
+You can see your favourite video game team in a live tournament!

 ## Main Features